GiuMagnani/design-system/README.md

 - Line-height and paragraph width should be proportional.
 Narrow content: shorter line-height (1.5), wide content: greater line-height (2).
 The purpose of increasing the line-height is to avoid reading two times the same line (easier to find the next line).
 - Line-height and font size are inversely proportional.
 Small texts: taller line-height, large texts (headings): shorter line-height.
 - when justifying text, also enable hyphenation
+- It often makes sense to increase the letter-spacing of all-caps text to improve readability.

 ### Font size:
 #### By ratio (2:3, 1:1.618)